kbreit/mastery19/README.md

 ## Preparation

-Before the session:
+Before the session, you can prepare by checking the following:

-* Have a Google account with access to https://colab.research.google.com/
+1. You have a Google account and can access the Gooogle Colaboratory https://colab.research.google.com/
 * Have familiarized yourself with Google Colabratory's interface.
     * Review content on https://colab.research.google.com/notebooks/welcome.ipynb# Try:
         * Navigating between cells